tariel-x/cc/README.md

 ## Contract checking

-At current moment contracts are checking only by hash.

-### Type checking

-Type checking is expected to compare json schemes and to be simple.
+By default service compares contracts by hash.
+With `type-check` flag service provides json-schema type checking.

+Schema1 seems to be compatible with schema2 if service accepting schema2 can accept scheme1.
+E.g. schema1 may contain more strict restrictions.

 ## Tests